 Dumfries House is a stunning yet little known stately home in Ayrshire.
 It was saved by the Prince of Wales himself in 2007 as it features the architecture of Robert Adam and the furniture of Thomas Chippendale.

 The estate is open free to visitors and walkers from dawn to dusk.
-The main gates for cars closes at 6pm.
+The main gates for cars close at 6 pm.

 The only way to see inside the estate is a guided tour.
 Click here to find out tour options and to make a booking.